Reactive dyes have been used for dyeing cotton and other materials for a long time. Today, they are widely used in digital textile printing.

 After printing, fabrics should go through hot steam fixation and extensive washing processes.
-This means more time, more equipment involved in the process, higher production costs and hence, a higher price for fabrics.
+This means more time, more equipment involved in the process, higher production costs and hence a higher price for fabrics.

-Extensive after-print washing process for reactive dyes means that dyes are bound in the fabric fibre and not lying on the surface.
+An extensive after-print washing process for reactive dyes means that dyes are bound in the fabric fibre and not lying on the surface.

 Reactive dyes for cotton, viscose and silk

-Cotton is a natural fibre which, especially within the fashion industry, is widely used for clothing because of its high moisture control, comfort and durability.
+Cotton is a natural fibre that, especially within the fashion industry, is widely used for clothing because of its high moisture control, comfort and durability.
 With a digital textile printing machine, you can print on cotton.

 To obtain the highest quality possible, most digital printers use reactive inks since this type of ink provides the highest wash fastness for prints on cotton.